 As an alternative to the ordinary regime of income and wealth taxation, most cantons provide taxpayers the option of being taxed on their worldwide living expenses by way of lump sum taxation (also known as "forfait").
-Although cantons Zurich, Basel-City, Basel-Country, Schaffhausen and Appenzell Ausserrhoden have abolished lump sum taxation on the cantonal level, it continues to be a possibility federally and in most other cantons.
-Note, however, that the lump sum taxation regime does not apply to inheritance or gift taxation.
-As a result, wealth and succession planning structures, such as trusts and foundations, still require individual assessment for tax purposes.
+Although cantons Zurich, Basel-City, Basel-Country, Schaffhausen, and Appenzell Ausserrhoden have abolished lump-sum taxation on the cantonal level, it continues to be a possibility at federal level and in most other cantons.
+Note, however, that the lump-sum taxation regime does not apply to inheritance or gift taxation and to the automatic exchange of information.
+As a result, wealth and succession planning structures such as trusts and foundations still require an individual assessment for tax purposes.
 For such structures, it would typically be appropriate to obtain a tax ruling from the competent cantonal tax authorities.

-Lump sum taxation is only available to persons who are not Swiss nationals, who do not exercise a professional activity in Switzerland and who have recently relocated to Switzerland or have not lived here during the past ten years.
+Lump-sum taxation is only available to persons who are not Swiss nationals, who do not exercise a professional activity in Switzerland and who newly relocate to Switzerland or in principle have not lived here during the past ten years.
 For married couples to qualify for the regime, both spouses must meet the requirements.
-Cantonal practices in relation to the requirements vary and it is recommended that applicants seek specific advice at their location of choice.
+Cantonal practices in relation to the requirements vary and it is recommended that applicants seek specific advice for their location of choice.

-In a lump sum regime, the income tax basis is determined by a tax ruling that must be obtained from the cantonal tax authorities, and is derived from the highest amount of the following figures:
+In a lump-sum regime, the income tax basis is derived from the highest amount of the following figures:

-- The aggregate amount of the taxpayer's and his or her spouse's worldwide living expenses; - The sevenfold of Swiss housing costs; or - The so-called control calculation and the applicable cantonal and federal minimum amount.
+- The aggregate amount of the taxpayer's and his or her spouse's as well as minor children's worldwide living expenses; - The sevenfold of Swiss housing costs; or - The so-called control calculation; and - The applicable cantonal and federal minimum amount.